lakshay9131/Reelo/src/readme.txt

 Technology Used Typescript , Swagger and Express

 Importants
--> There is default question list to be added by uncommenting  the line number 133.
+-> There is default question list to be added by uncommenting  the line number 133 at index.ts

 (*Run  tsc -w  to check for any error and update for any changes ) Run application using npm start (localhost:3000)